Apple rejects Epic ‘Fortnite’ request despite S. Korea antitrust law | Malay Mail

 It is also free to play, with billions in revenue generated from players purchasing extras like outfits and dance moves.

-Today’s announcement by Epic came after its CEO Tim Sweeney enthusiastically welcomed the law’s passage, calling it a “major milestone in the 45-year history of personal computing” on his Twitter account.
+Friday’s announcement by Epic came after its CEO Tim Sweeney enthusiastically welcomed the law’s passage, calling it a “major milestone in the 45-year history of personal computing” on his Twitter account. — AFP